HarvEX / Turbo-Sniper :: Macro Processor

 Auction Query Object <query>

-<query> Object Usage:
+<query> Object Usage Example:

-q.searchurl="http://www.ebay.com/..." # search from a URL
+q.searchurl = "http://search.ebay.com/..." # search from a URL

 <query> Object Attributes & Default Values: